PymPhekasut/CountingDownAppointment/README.md

 # MakingAppointment
-Make an appointment on website written by Html, css and javascript.
+Counting down an appointment on website written by Html, css and javascript.